NorthStarUAS/Simulator/NOTES.md

 This is a huge open issue with all kinds of implications and interrelated effects.
 This is just my current thinking on the matter.

-* We need to select parameters that we can directly measure, or estimate with a reasonable expectation of mostly Gaussian error characteristics.
+* We need to select parameters that we can directly measure or estimate with a reasonable expectation of mostly Gaussian error characteristics.